Rakeshcool/rustnotestream/README.md

-# NoteStream 📱 → 💻
+# NoteStream build in rust 📱 → 💻

 **Type from your Android device into any Windows application** — notepad, browser, file explorer, terminal, anything.
 Zero installation on Android — just open a URL.